 In July 2013, the Ponseti clubfoot clinic in Princess Marina Hospital started.
 By October 2013, the Princess Marina Hospital clubfoot clinic had already treated 34 patients.
 STEPS provides an in-clinic assistant, braces and administrative support.
 In November 2013 the STEPS Botswana Trust was registered as a non-profit trust in Gaborone.

 Over 250 patients have not been treated in the pogramme since July 2013.

 In May 2015 a Memorandum of Understanding with the Botswana Ministry of Health and Social Services to collaborate on the development of a national clubfoot programme and to raise awareness in the community that clubfoot can be treated.

 In November 2014 STEPS organised the 2nd Botswana Ponseti training at Mahalapye Hospital with support from the Botswana Ministry of Health.
-A Ponseti trained team is setting up a new clubfoot clinic at Mahalapye Hospital with support from STEPS, STEPS Botswana Trust, the PMH team and the Botswana Ministry of Health.
+A Ponseti trained team set up new clubfoot clinic at Mahalapye Hospital with support from STEPS, STEPS Botswana Trust, the PMH team and the Botswana Ministry of Health.

 The 3rd Botswana Ponseti training was held in Maun in July 2015 at Letsholathebe II Memorial Hospital in partnership with Thuso Rehabilitation Centre.
-A new clubfoot clinic is to be launched during September 2015 at Letsholathebe Hospital with local support resources from Thuso.
+As a result of the training, a new clubofot clinic has been established at Letsholathebe Hospital with local support resources from Thuso.